One of the most common questions we get is: what is a messaging app?

 The Big Idea

-A messaging game isn’t defined by whether it lives entirely in a thread.
+A messaging app isn’t defined by whether it lives entirely in a thread.

 It’s defined by how messaging shapes the experience.